qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 the :ref:`project file <sec_projects>`.
 It provides you with tools to:

-* Create a :guilabel:`New` file from scratch or using another project file as template (see :ref:`Project files options <projectfiles_options>` for template configuration)
+* Create a :guilabel:`New` file from scratch or using another project file as a template (see :ref:`Project files options <projectfiles_options>` for template configuration)
-* :guilabel:`Open...` a project file from either a file browser or PostgreSQL database;
+* :guilabel:`Open...` a project file from either a file browser or PostgreSQL database
 * :guilabel:`Close` a project or revert it to its last saved state
-* :guilabel:`Save` a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database
+* :guilabel:`Save` a project in :file:`.qgs` or :file:`.qgz` file format, either as a file or within a PostgreSQL database
-* Export the project rendering to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`
+* Export the project as an image file to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`
 * Set the project properties and the snapping options when editing layers.